hortonworks-gallery/iotdemo-service/README.md

 Pre-reqs:
   - The service currently requires that it is installed on the Ambari server node and that Kafka and Zookeeper and also running on the same node.
-  - HBase and Storm must be available on the cluster and started.
+  - HBase (*including Phoenix*), Kafka and Storm must be available on the cluster and started.
+    - Note: if installing this on non-sandbox cluster, *make sure Phoenix is enabled* (under Ambari > Hbase > Config).
+By default, it is not enabled in vanilla installations.
   - Falcon must be stopped before installing this service.

 Limitations: